New 2022 Vauxhall Astra Sports Tourer priced from £25,005

 Above that, there’s a 1.5-litre four-cylinder diesel, also with 128bhp.
 Both the diesel and the most powerful petrol can be specified with either a six-speed manual or an eight-speed automatic, with the latter option adding £1,500 to the estate’s sticker price.

 At the top of the line-up (and only available with the GS-Line trim), there’s a plug-in hybrid powertrain which comprises a 1.6-litre four-cylinder petrol engine, a 12.4kWh battery pack and an electric motor.
 Combined, the system produces 178bhp – and Vauxhall says the powertrain can deliver a maximum electric range of 42 miles.

-The Astra Sports Tourer features Vauxhall’s latest design cues as seen on the Astra hatchback, including the firm’s trademark Vizor front end, which incorporates sensors for the driver and safety aids and LED headlights as part of the bold new look.
+The Astra Sports Tourer features the same design language seen on the Astra hatchback, which includes the firm’s trademark Vizor front end.
+The new grille incorporates sensors for the driver and safety aids, and LED headlights as part of the brand’s bold new look.

-Key to the Sports Tourer’s estate body is the additional luggage room compared with the hatchback, offering 608 litres of usable space when the rear seats are upright and up to 1,634 litres with them folded.
-Opting for the plug-in hybrid variant will sacrifice some of that storage to make room for the battery mounted under the floor, offering 548 litres of storage with the seats upright and 1,574 litres.
+The Sports Tourer’s main selling point over the Astra hatchback is the amount of extra storage room.
+There’s 608 litres of usable space with the rear seats upright and up to 1,634 litres with them folded.
+However, opting for the plug-in hybrid variant will sacrifice some of that storage to make room for the battery mounted under the floor, offering 548 litres of storage with the seats upright and 1,574 litres.

-Vauxhall will offer an ‘Intelli-Space’ option on both the petrol and diesel variants, providing a moveable load floor that can be adjusted into high and low positions and even tilted at a 45-degree angle.
-The retractable boot storage cover can also be stowed away for maximum storage.
+For those sticking with traditional petrol and diesel powertrains, Vauxhall offers an “Intelli-Space” option, which adds a moveable boot floor that can be adjusted to high and low positions, and even tilted at a 45-degree angle to help secure awkward loads.
+The retractable boot cover can also be stowed away for maximum storage space.